Michael HedgesBy Nate Blaustein,

 On April 10, 1994, I sat in a Chicago performance hall transfixed as my soon-to-be musical idol lifted an unwieldy, misshaped instrument that vaguely resembled a guitar from its case.
 The next three minutes and thirteen seconds brought me to my knees (almost literally) as I heard “Because It’s There” for the first time.
 Many have cited Michael Hedges as one of the most pivotal composers in the history of the harp guitar.
 Over his years of performing, he influenced countless musicians by recognizing the possibilities beyond six strings.
 His untimely death in 1997 left a void that will not be easily filled. |

 Hedges was born in Sacramento, California in 1953, later moving to Oklahoma.
 He was surrounded by music as a child and at an early age showed talent and proficiency.
 He began playing the guitar in the 6th grade and formed a rock band by the 8th grade.
 He attended Phillips University, then Peabody Conservatory in Baltimore studying composition and classical guitar.
 During the summer he spent time at Interlochen furthering his education.
 The nights were spent in bars honing his technique and covering tunes by Joni Mitchell and Neil Young.
 After signing a contract on a napkin with Will Ackerman for Windham Hill in a crowded bar attic, he went on to redefine the acoustic guitar on albums such as “Breakfast in the Field” and “Aerial Boundaries.”
-The guitar at that time was unable to carry out his compositions, so he created new tunings and techniques to compensate. |
+Hedges’ compositions required the 6-string acoustic to function as it never had before.
+Unique tunings and techniques were developed that have since been adopted by many contemporary players. |

 “Composers